walaj/VariantBam/README.md

-    flag            "flag" : 4                 Set the flag bits that must be ON !flag           "!flag" : 4                Set the flag bits that must be OFF motif           "motif" : seqs.txt         File containing substrings that must be present in the sequence. duplicate       "duplicate" : true         Read must be marked as optical duplicate supp            "supp" : false             Read must be primary alignment qcfail          "qcfail" : false           Read must note be marked as QC Fail
+    flag            "flag" : 4                 Set the flag bits that must be ON !flag           "!flag" : 4                Set the flag bits that must be OFF motif           "motif" : seqs.txt         File containing substrings that must be present in the sequence.
+    !motif          "!motif" : seqs.txt        File containing substrings that must NOT be present in the sequence. duplicate       "duplicate" : true         Read must be marked as optical duplicate supp            "supp" : false             Read must be primary alignment qcfail          "qcfail" : false           Read must note be marked as QC Fail